EIDiamond/trade_backtesting/README.md

 ## RSI_CALCULATION example
 - Just an example how you can develop your own indicator and use it by tool.

+## Use case
+1. Download market data using [tinkoff_market_data_collector](https://github.com/EIDiamond/tinkoff_market_data_collector) project
+2. Research data and find an idea for trade strategy using [analyze_market_data](https://github.com/EIDiamond/analyze_market_data) project
+3. Test and tune your trade strategy using [trade_backtesting](https://github.com/EIDiamond/trade_backtesting) project
+4. Trade by [invest-bot](https://github.com/EIDiamond/invest-bot) and your own strategy.
+5. Profit!

+### Example
+Your can find example in code:
+- Let's imagine your have great idea to invent your own idicator.
+Rsi idicator was selected for example.
+- RSI Calculation alghoritm has been written for [research tool](https://github.com/EIDiamond/analyze_market_data/blob/main/analyze/rsi_calculation/rsi_calculation_analyze.py)
+- It has been tested by [backtesting](https://github.com/EIDiamond/trade_backtesting/blob/main/trade_system/strategies/rsi_example/rsi_strategy.py)
+- And now you are able to make your desicion.

 ## Logging
 All logs are written in logs/test.log.